The people's opinions matter

 A written request

-A written request or individual petition relates to an individual case in which the petitioner believes the Central Government has made the wrong decision.
+A written request or individual petition relates to an individual case in which the petitioner believes the central government has made the wrong decision.

 a hand holding a pencil hovering over pieces of paper